Grim Reaper (Marvel Comics): Fictional character biography

 During the Chaos War storyline, the Grim Reaper returns from the dead after Death leaves the underworld, and becomes a servant of Amatsu-Mikaboshi.
-He and Nekra fight the "Dead Avengers" (consisting of Captain Marvel, Deathcry, Doctor Druid, Swordsman, Vision and Yellowjacket).
+He and Nekra fight the "Dead Avengers" (consisting of Captain Marvel, Deathcry, Doctor Druid, Swordsman, Vision, and Yellowjacket).
 He manages to kill most of them except for Swordsman and Yellowjacket.
 Grim Reaper and Nekra are killed when Vision self-destructs.

-As part of the 2012-2013 "Marvel NOW!" relaunch, the Grim Reaper appears alive and attacks the Avengers Unity Squad's debut press conference claiming that he is now unable to die.
+As part of the 2012-2013 "Marvel NOW!" relaunch, the Grim Reaper appears alive and attacks the Avengers Unity Squad's debut press conference, claiming that he is now unable to die.
 He is seemingly killed by Rogue after she absorbs Wonder Man's powers.
 He is restored to life by a Celestial Death Seed, and is recruited by the Apocalypse Twins as part of their new Horsemen of Death.
 He attacks Simon, defeating and capturing his brother.
 Grim Reaper destroys Earth and helps teleport all mutants to Planet X. After the Apocalypse Twins are defeated, Grim Reaper escapes with Daken.

-The Grim Reaper later attacks Vision's family before being killed by Vision's wife Virginia.
-After learning of this, Vision decides to keep the events secret to protect his family from the legal consequences and possible backlash from the Avengers.
+He later returns to launch a surprise attack against the Vision's new synthezoid family.
+The Vision is not present at the time, and Grim Reaper is able to severely injure Viv, Vision's daughter.
+Vision's wife Virginia fights back, but accidentally kills Grim Reaper in the process, a fact she hides from her husband.
+After learning of what had happened, Vision decides to keep the events secret to protect his family from the legal consequences and possible backlash from the Avengers.

 In the Damnation storyline, Grim Reaper is revived when Doctor Strange restores Las Vegas.

 In The War of the Realms, Grim Reaper is approached by Mephisto, who offers him the chance to kill the Vision in return for becoming his new Valkyrie.
 When Jane Foster taking on the position complicates matters, Grim Reaper is sent to take a hero's soul into the afterlife to cement his claim to the name.
 He targets Doctor Strange, trapping his soul in a magic mirror.
 Jane takes him on as Valkyrie, and defeats him by taking him to Valhalla.

+In the 2025 The Vision and the Scarlet Witch miniseries, it is revealed that Grim Reaper was cast out of Valhalla due to his pact with the Great Old Ones and was resurrected by Gargantos, granting him new powers in exchange for his service.
+Seeking revenge against Vision, Grim Reaper lures him and the Scarlet Witch into the Graverealm created by Gargantos and tries to sacrifice them, but is defeated.
+Displeased, Gargantos devours him, but Vision rescues him and the Scarlet Witch traps him in a magical prison.